 Top Tips for Spring Allergies

-It looks like that dull, grey period between Christmas and Spring is finally coming to an end!
-Now comes the time of spring flowers blooming, barbecues in the garden and walks on sunny, warm evenings.
+Spring is a time of new beginnings with spring flowers blooming, barbecues in the garden and walks on sunny, warm evenings.
 Sadly, an unwanted side effect of the season is pollen.
-If you’re not a bee and you find yourself suffering from pollen allergies, that can be, at best, an annoyance and, at worst, a serious problem.
+If you’re not a bee and you find yourself among the ten million Brits who suffer from pollen allergies, that can be, at best, an annoyance and, at worst, a serious problem.

 As I’m sure you know, pollen is produced by all the spring flowers that start to sprout up at this time of year.
 They’re gorgeous to look at, but the vast majority contain this tiny yellow powder that circulates around the air and can bring itchy eyes, sniffling, congestion and, worst of all, itchy skin and eczema flare-ups.
 While eczema is not a direct allergic response to a substance, it, along with hives, can be strongly linked to and triggered by seasonal allergies.
 The skin can become dry, itchy and uncomfortable due to the change in the air and the pollen swirling around it.